-The hard work of developing a new manager begins, not ends, at the time of the promotion.
+The hard work of developing a new manager begins at the time of promotion.
 Unfortunately, too many senior managers get this entirely wrong.
 They identify an individual with “leadership potential,” extend a promotion, fund a training course and then proceed to disappear, leaving the first-time manager to flail and often fail.

 This flawed formula is painful for all individuals involved and costly for the organization.
-Sadly, this process is repeated over and over again in our organizations.
-When addressing this issue in workshops and coaching programs, a number of common themes emerge, including:
+Sadly, this process is repeated across organizations.

-- First-time managers often describe being left to “sink or swim” in their new role.
-Armed with little context for the challenges of directing and developing others, the rookie managers frequently resort to morale killing micro-managing and dictatorial practices.
+Many managers express disappointment at the way they were initiated into management positions.
+First-time managers often describe being left to “sink or swim” in their new role.
+Armed with little context for the challenges of directing and developing others, the rookie managers frequently resort to micro-managing and draconian practices.

-If you are involved in identifying and managing first-time supervisors or managers, your commitment to the following mentoring and coaching activities will significantly reduce the odds of first-time manager burnout.
+If you are involved in identifying first-time supervisors or managers, your commitment to the following mentoring and coaching activities will significantly reduce the odds of first-time manager burnout and failure.

-This point is critical.
+Remaining involved is crucial to your new manager.
 The success or failure of this individual is your responsibility.
-They are a reflection of you and your leadership, and you owe it to yourself, the new manager and the extended team to do everything in your power to help the start-up process succeed.
+They are a reflection of you and your leadership.
+You owe it to yourself, the new manager and the extended team to do everything in your power to help the start-up process succeed.

-A powerful question I repeat regularly and that works perfectly here: “At the end of your time with this team, what do you want them to say that you did?”
-I love the practice of challenging managers at all levels to articulate what they stand for and what they want to be known for.
-While our perspectives change over time, running this activity with a first-time manager forces him/her to articulate their early leadership philosophy and values.
+A question you could repeat regularly and that works perfectly here: “At the end of your time with this team, what do you want them to say that you did?”
+Practice challenging managers at all levels to articulate what they stand for and what they want to be known for.
+While perspectives change over time, running this activity with a new manager forces them to articulate their early leadership philosophy and values.

 Too often, the learning ends with the training program.
 Work hard to help your manager implement, apply and extend the training beyond the actual event.
 Encourage the individual to develop and present you with a post-program action-plan.
 Remember to review progress against the plan in your regular coaching sessions.